tparchman/RFseq_projects/POMA/README.md

 ### R/L and PCR for plates 1-4.

-- Master mix in `CADE_FRVE_RFseq_mastermixcockatils.xlsx`.
+- Master mix in `PM_skipper_RFseq_mastermixcockatils.xlsx`.
-- Restriction done on 1/2/24
+- Restriction done on 5/2/24
-- Ligation complete on 1/3/24
+- Ligation complete on 5/3/24
-- PCR done on: 1/5/24
+- PCR done on: 5/5/24

 10 ul of each PCR product into final library.
-Tubes in door of freezer labelled **CADE_FRVE_LIB**.
+Tubes in door of freezer labelled **POMA**.

 ## Data analysis: contaminant cleaning, barcode parsing, data storage, directory organization, and initial analyses.